kola-Aderonmu/MongoDB-Checkpoint/README.md

 #MongoDB (CRUD) Checkpoint
-#This are the screen in creating and performing CRUD operations in MONGDB.
+#These are the screenshot in creating and performing CRUD operations in MONGDB.